-Minor Illnesses Nurse
+Minor Illness Nurse

 Linda completed her training and qualified as an RGN in 1985, she then went on to work in various acute hospitals as a Staff Nurse.
-After having a break from nursing whilst her children were young, she completed the 'Return to Practice' course in 2006 and went on to be appointed a full-time practice nurse at TRS, having successfully completed her nursing exams whilst working for us as a phlebotomist.
+After having a break from nursing whilst her children were young, she completed the 'Return to Practice' course in 2006 and then went on to be appointed a full time practice nurse at Theatre Royal Surgery having completed her nursing exams whilst working for us as a phlebotomist.

-Phlebotomist & Health Care Assistant
+Phlebotomist, Health Care Assistant & Clinical Summariser

 Sarah joined the practice in May 2013 as a Healthcare Assistant.
 A Norfolk girl, she has lived in Dereham for the past eight years and is married with a daughter.
-Since joining the practice, Sarah has passed her phlebotomy training and now, as well as her other HCA duties, shares the running of the phlebotomy clinics with Emma and Tracy.|
+Since joining the practice Sarah has passed her phlebotomy training and now, as well as her other Healthcare Assistant duties, she shares the running of the phlebotomy clinics with Michelle.